-Give your employees a chance to respond to your comments so you can see it from their perspective and properly address the situation.
+Give people a chance to respond to your comments so you can see it from their perspective and properly address the situation.
 Remember your job is to give them perspective on their actions.
-For example, maybe one of their co-workers complained that they’re irritable and difficult to work with because they raise their voice during team meetings.
-The employee in question may explain that this is simply the way they speak when under stress.
-This not only gives them a chance to respond, but also to process your feedback.

 Once you’ve gathered the facts create a plan together.
-Give suggestions of ways they could adjust their performance and ask what steps they think they could take.
-This is also a good way to make sure they understood and will take steps to change their behavior.
+Give suggestions of ways they could adjust their performance and ask what steps they think they could take to improve.
+This is also a good way to make sure they understood and will take the necessary action.

-Ask for advice on how you as their manager can help them to achieve this goal.
+Ask them how you, as their manager, can help them achieve this goal.
 This will reinforce your willingness to help them and demonstrate your receptiveness to receiving feedback yourself.
-You can also suggest finding an external mentor who may have a more neutral perspective.

 5. Follow up by recognizing achievements

-One question managers often struggle with is how to follow up without feeling like you’re micromanaging.
-If you confirmed your employee understood your feedback during the meeting, and you created some clear goals and objectives together, you should be able to step back and let them implement these changes.
-The best way to show them they’re on the right track is to follow up by recognizing when they’ve implemented changes effectively with positive feedback and encouragement.
+Managers often struggle to know how to follow up, without giving the impression of micromanaging.
+If you confirmed the person understood your feedback during the meeting and created some clear goals and objectives together, you should be able to step back and let them implement them.
+The best way to show them they’re on the track is to follow up by recognizing when they’ve implemented changes effectively.

-Giving constructive feedback to your employees is an essential part of your job.
-Though you may be hesitant to point out areas in need of improvement, more employees are actually looking for this kind of advice to help them develop and hone their professional skills.
-Learning how to give constructive feedback effectively will furthermore help you address tensions in the workplace, provide guidance and improve employee retention rates.
+Giving constructive feedback to your team members is an essential part of your job.
+Though you may be hesitant to point out areas in need of improvement, people are increasingly looking for this kind of advice to help them develop and hone their professional skills.
+Learning how to do so effectively will help you address tensions in the workplace, and improve employee retention rates.